Sikorsky Firefly

 The Sikorsky Firefly is an all-electric helicopter built for research purposes by Sikorsky Aircraft.
 It has been called the world's "first all-electric helicopter".
 The Firefly is a modified Sikorsky S-300C helicopter with its engine replaced by an electric motor and two lithium-ion battery packs.
-The helicopter can hold only the pilot, no passengers, and operate for 12 to 15 minutes.
-It has a top speed of 80 kn.
+The helicopter would hold only the pilot and no passengers.
+Sikorsky reported an operating time of 12 to 15 minutes and a top speed of 80 kn.

+It was expected that the helicopter would make its first flight in late 2010 or early 2011.
+For undisclosed reasons, the helicopter was never flown and the project is now defunct.

+History

-Sikorsky announced the existence of the new aircraft July 19, 2010 at the Farnborough International Air Show in the United Kingdom and displayed it for the first time at the Experimental Aircraft Association's AirVenture 2010 convention in Oshkosh, Wisconsin on July 26.
-It was expected that the helicopter would make its first flight in late 2010 or in early 2011.
+Sikorsky announced the aircraft at the Farnborough International Air Show in the United Kingdom on July 19, 2010, and displayed it for the first time at the Experimental Aircraft Association's AirVenture 2010 convention in Oshkosh, Wisconsin, on July 26.
+Upon the Firefly's announcement, Sikorsky revealed that they had been working on the project for over two years.
+The cost of the project was never disclosed.

+Development

+The Firefly was created by replacing the engine of the S-300C light helicopter, which began production in 1964 as the Hughes 300.
+The S-300C's Lycoming 190 hp, 5.9-liter, 4-cylinder gasoline engine was replaced with an electric motor, a new motor mount, and two battery packs located on each side of the pilot.
+The rotor control, transmission and other systems were left essentially unchanged.
 The project was inspired by observing electric drag cars.

-Modifications of the Sikorsky S-300C

-The Firefly was created by replacing the engine of the S-300C light helicopter, which has been in use for nearly half a century, during which time more than 3,000 have been built.
-The S-300C's Lycoming 190 hp, 5.9-liter, 4-cylinder gasoline engine was replaced with an electric motor, new motor mount and two battery packs located on each side of the pilot.
-The rotor control, transmission and other systems were left essentially unchanged.